hhzsmartlab/iowash/04_Evaluation/4_Evaluation.md

 + media break between smartphone and machine display
 + If the setting is made on the washing machine and then the QR code is scanned, the settings made will overwrite
 + starting the machine
++ Transition from the machine to the app unclear

 **How could the service be easier to use?**

++ Guide the user to detail configuration settings on the maschine’s display
++ one central controll
++ exclude unrealistic settings
++ Note on cash machine in the UI

 ### Observations in #2 Iteration